 Judges, feel free to discuss this scenario on Judge Apps!Answer

 As the Raptor is the only morph-card in hand, it is pretty clear what Nadine’s intent was.
-It has been less then a turn since the morph was cast, and if Nadine has not drawn a card after casting the morph, we can swap the Whisperwood for the Raptor.
-Good catch on the need to make sure this is the case.
-The penalty is indeed a Game Rule Violation – Warning for Nadine and no penalty for Andrew.
+As she has called the judge herself and has not drawn a card after casting the morph, we can swap the Whisperwood Elemental for the Deathmist Raptor.
+The penalty is a Game Play Error – Hidden Card Error and we give Nadine a Warning for that and no penalty for Andrew.